Treatments & Services

 The transfer is normally a very simple procedure and is similar to undergoing cervical screening.
 You will be awake, and you can get up straight afterwards to continue with your day.
 The lining of your uterus will be quite sticky during this time, so the embryo will remain in place.
 Your partner or support person is always welcome to be present during this procedure.

-Approximately 10 days after the embryo transfer you will have a blood test to measure the levels of the pregnancy hormone hCG (human chorionic gonadotropin).
+Approximately 16 days after your egg collection, you will have a blood test to measure the levels of the pregnancy hormone hCG (human chorionic gonadotropin).
 The presence of hCG in your bloodstream will usually result in a positive pregnancy test.

 Often it can feel like a long wait between the embryo transfer and the blood test, and it can be hard not to become anxious about the result.
 Our nursing staff and counsellor are here to support you and help manage the stress of fertility treatment at any time prior to, or during your IVF cycle.